 The site is underlain by weathered and unweathered glacial till which becomes denser with depth.
-There may be areas of fill in any areas that have been previously graded.
+There may be areas of fill above the till in yard areas around the residence.

 The proposed residential structures may be supported on shallow foundation systems bearing on medium dense or firmer native soils or on structural fill placed on the native soils.
 Local overexcavation or recompaction of loose weathered native soils may be necessary depending on the proposed elevations and locations of the new footings.